Zach Gompert, Associate Professor

 Brian is broadly interested in evolutionary biology and population genetics, with specific research interests in advancing understanding of the factors that determine the predictability and repeatability of adaptive evolution.
 His current work uses experimental evolution in Callosobruchus maculatus seed beetles to address these questions.

-Kenen Goodwin, Undergraduate Researcher
+Natalie Yoho, Undergraduate Researcher

 Former Students and Postdocs

-Linyi Zhang, Postdoc (2020-2021), now an EEB postdoctoral fellow at the University of Toronto and starting as an Assistant Professor at George Washington University in fall 2023
+Linyi Zhang, Postdoc (2020-2021), Assistant Professor at George Washington University in fall 2023

 Tara Saley, PhD Student (2017-2019), now an Engineering Consultant at Environmental Resources Management in Salt Lake City

-Samridhi Chaturvedi, PhD Student (2014-2019), now a post-doc in Noah Whiteman’s lab at the University of California Berkeley and starting as an Assistant Professor at Tulane University in fall 2023
+Samridhi Chaturvedi, PhD Student (2014-2019), Assistant Professor at Tulane University

-Alex Rego, MS student (2016-2019), now a PhD student in Rike Stelkens’ lab at Stockholm University
+Alex Rego, MS student (2016-2019); now a Post-doctoral Researcher at Stockholm University

-Jacqueline Peña, MS student (2017-2019), now a PhD student in Jill Anderson’s lab at the University of Georgia
+Jacqueline Peña, MS student (2017-2019); now a PhD student in Jill Anderson’s lab at the University of Georgia

 Zach Valois, Undergraduate Researcher (2013-2015),